Full Guidelines

 (Strong recommendation; very low quality evidence)

-• For children and youth aged 12 to 17 years who are overweight or obese, we recommend that primary care practitioners not routinely offer Orlistat aimed at healthy weight management.
+- For children and youth aged 2 to 17 years who are overweight or obese, we recommend that primary care practitioners offer or refer to structured behavioural interventions aimed at healthy weight management.

 Continuing Medical Eduation